yoelpc4/laravel-cloudinary/README.md

 To use pre-defined filename as public ID when uploading to cloudinary, you need to tweak some configuration in `Settings -> Upload -> Upload presets` as follows:

-- Click edit button on signed mode preset, initial preset is `ml_default` you can updates it.
+- Click edit button on signed mode preset, initial preset is `ml_default` you can update it.

 - Turn on `Use filename or externally defined public ID` to using the pre-defined filename instead of random characters.